-\100303.
-Intermittent Employment
+3.3 Intermittent Employment

-- A. General.
+3.3.1.
+General.
 The term intermittent relates to an employee's work schedule and not the appointment type.
 Intermittent employees can be either permanent or temporary employees.
 Intermittent employees work sporadically and have no fixed or guaranteed schedules.
 This is other than full-time employment in which employees serve under an excepted or competitive service appointment without a regularly scheduled tour of duty.
 See 5 CFR 340.403.
-An intermittent work schedule is appropriate for a position involving work that is sporadic and unpredictable such that a regular tour of duty cannot be scheduled in advance. - Intermittent employees are paid only for hours of work 1.
-Pay. performed while in a duty status.
+An intermittent work schedule is appropriate for a position involving work that is sporadic and unpredictable such that a regular tour of duty cannot be scheduled in advance.

+3.3.1.1.
+Pay.
+Intermittent employees are paid only for hours of work performed while in a duty status.
 The gross basic pay is computed by multiplying the employee's hourly rate of pay by the total of the hours worked during the pay period.
 Because employees working on an intermittent basis do not maintain a regularly scheduled workweek as defined in 5 CFR 610.102, intermittent employees are not eligible for pay for holiday work, night pay or night shift differential, or Sunday premium pay.
-See 5 CFR 532.509, 550.121, and 550.103.
+See 5 CFR 532.509, 5 CFR 550.121, and 5 CFR 550.103.
 Intermittent employees are entitled to overtime when appropriate.
 Intermittent employees receive their normal salary for working holidays, Sundays, or during a night shift.
 An exception exists for an FWS intermittent employee assigned to a regularly scheduled shift of fewer than 8 hours.
-The FWS employee in this situation is entitled to night shift differential pay if a majority of the hours are worked during the period when night shift differential is payable.
-See the OPM Appropriated Fund Operating Manual for FWS Employees, subchapter \$8-4.
-A GS intermittent employee is not eligible for night pay differential unless temporarily assigned to a regular tour of duty with night work. - 2.
+The FWS employee in this situation is entitled to night shift differential pay if a majority of the hours worked during the period when night shift differential is payable. are See OPM Appropriated Fund Operating Manual, subchapter S8-4.
+A GS intermittent employee is not eligible for night pay differential unless temporarily assigned to a regular tour of duty with night work.

+3.3.1.2.
 Leave.
-Intermittent employees do not earn annual or sick leave. - 3.
+Intermittent employees do not earn annual or sick leave.

+3.3.1.3.
 Sick Leave Recredit Upon Transfer.
 When a full or part-time employee transfers to an intermittent job to which he or she cannot transfer previously earned sick leave, the sick leave must be held in abeyance until the employee returns to the original leave system under which the leave was earned.
 The sick leave is recredited if the employee returns to the original leave system on or after December 2, 1994, without regard to the original date of transfer.
-See 5 CFR 630.502. - 4.
+See 5 CFR 630.502.

+3.3.1.4.
 Lump-Sum Annual Leave Payment.
 When a full-time or part-time employee is changed to an intermittent employee, any unused annual leave is paid as lump-sum.
 A lump-sum payment is not required when the employee is part of a continuing program under which employees are required to return to full-time or part-time employment after a period of intermittent employment (e.g., student trainee).
 See 5 CFR 550.1203.